mmokhathi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 3-islower.c is a function that checks for lowercase character
 # 4-isalpha.c is a function that checks for alphabetic character
 # 5-sign.c is a function that prints the sign of a number
+# 6-abs.c is a function that computes the absolute value of an integer